rikvdkleij/intellij-haskell/README.md

 - Navigate to declaration (called `Navigate`/`Class` in IntelliJ menu);
 - Navigate to identifier (called `Navigate`/`Symbol` in IntelliJ menu);
 - Inspection by HLint;
-- Quick fixes for HLint suggestions;
+- Quick fixes for HLint suggestions with help of Refactor tool (`apply-refact` package);
 - Show error action to view formatted message.
 Useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
-- Intention actions (for example, to add language extension or to add import of identifier);
+- Intention actions to add language extension (depends on compiler error), add top-level type signature (depends on compiler warning) or to add import of identifier;

-# Getting started:
+# Getting started (1.0.0-beta3)
 - Install this plugin.
 Make sure no other Haskell plugin is installed in IntelliJ;
+- Install latest version of [Stack](https://github.com/commercialhaskell/stack)
-- Install latest versions of [Stack](https://github.com/commercialhaskell/stack) and [Intero](https://github.com/commercialhaskell/intero).
+- Install latest versions of [Hindent](https://github.com/chrisdone/hindent) and [Stylish-Haskell](https://github.com/jaspervdj/stylish-haskell).
-    Make sure `intero` is on your PATH and build with same GHC-version as your project (see 5. in Remarks).
+    Notice that currently latest version of Hindent is not on Stackage LTS.
+You have to install version of Hindent > 5.0, for example by: `stack install --resolver nightly-2016-11-06 hindent`
-- Optionally install Hlint and Haskell-docs.
-Set file paths to `hlint` and `haskell-docs` in the menu `Settings`/`Other Settings`/`Haskell`.
+    Set file paths to `hindent` and `stylish-haskell` in the `Settings`/`Other Settings`/`Haskell`.
 - Make sure your Stack project builds without errors.
 Preferably by using: `stack build --test --haddock --fast`;
 - After your project is built, import project in IntelliJ by using `File`/`New`/`Project from Existing Sources..` from the IntelliJ menu;
 - In the `New Project` wizard select `Import project from external module` and check `Haskell Stack importer`;
-- In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` and selecting path to `stack`, e.g. `/usr/local/bin`;
+- In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` and selecting path to folder of `stack`, e.g. `/usr/local/bin`;
-- Finish wizard;
+- Finish wizard and project will be opened;
 - Wizard will try to automatically configure which folders are sources, test and which to exclude;
+- Plugin will automatically build Intero, Haskell-docs, HLint en Refactor to prevent incompatibility issues.
 - Check `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`).
 - Plugin will automatically download library sources (since Stack version 1.2.1 also for test dependencies).
 They will be added as source libraries to module.
     This option gives you nice navigation features through libraries.
 Sources are downloaded to folder `ideaHaskellLib` inside root of project